SiftScience/sift-java/README.md

 ### Get Scores
 #### [Synchronous Scoring](https://siftscience.com/developers/docs/java/score-api/synchronous-scores)
-To get a score in the response body of an event request, build your request with `client.buildRequest(eventFieldSet, abuseTypes)`.
-The extra parameter `abuseTypes` is a `List` of Sift Science abuse types for which the API will provide user scores.
+To get a score in the response body of an event request, build your event request as usual and then augment the request with a list of abuse types for which you would like scores returned using `EventRequest#withScores`.

 Here's how the `$create_order` example above can be altered to respond with `payment_abuse` and `promotion_abuse` scores.